Zhuan1997/timeseries-transformer-for-stockprice-prediction/README.md

-## Time Series Models: A Comparative Analysis of Time Series Transformer and LSTM ##
+# 📈 Time Series Models: A Comparative Analysis of Time Series Transformer and LSTM

-I conducted a comparative analysis of stock price prediction using two time series models: the Time Series Transformer from Hugging Face and a Long Short-Term Memory (LSTM) network as a baseline.
-Both models were employed to forecast future stock prices based on historical data.
-The models were evaluated using the Symmetric Mean Absolute Percentage Error (sMAPE) metric across four financial indicators: high, low, close, and volume prices.
-The results demonstrate that the Time Series Transformer outperforms the baseline LSTM model in all evaluated metrics.
+This project presents a comparative analysis of stock price prediction using two time series models:

+- 🧠 **Time Series Transformer** from Hugging Face
+- 🔁 **Long Short-Term Memory (LSTM)** network as a baseline

+Both models were trained to forecast future stock prices based on historical time series data.

+## 🧪 Objective

+The goal was to evaluate and compare the performance of the two models in predicting key financial indicators, namely:

+- High price
+- Low price
+- Close price
+- Trading volume

+## 📊 Evaluation Metric

+Model performance was assessed using the **Symmetric Mean Absolute Percentage Error (sMAPE)**, which is particularly effective for measuring forecasting accuracy in time series data.

+## 🏆 Results

+The results show that the **Time Series Transformer consistently outperforms the LSTM baseline** across all four financial indicators.
+This demonstrates the transformer's superior ability to capture complex temporal dependencies in financial time series data.

+## 🛠️ Tools & Libraries

+- Python
+- PyTorch
+- Hugging Face Transformers
+- NumPy, Pandas
+- scikit-learn